Return to the Michigan Alcoholism Screening Test page

 completed: 0 = script was not completed (script aborted prematurely); 1 = script was completed (all conditions run)

-Summarydata for each participant: file saves the scores for the subscales and totalscore as well as the
+Summarydata for each participant: file saves the scores for the subscales and totalscore as well as the scores for individual items

-(responses are reversed scored if appropriate)
+(responses are reversed scored were appropriate)

 T alcoholic responses to the different questions are weighted, with the least discriminatory alcoholic